Tax credits and financial incentives for hiring veteran employees come from the federal government, as well as many states.

 Along with the tax credits above, employers can also consider becoming Approved for GI Bill Registered Apprenticeship programs.
 When employers participate in this program, they can help veteran apprentices who have earned educational benefits.
 For example, veterans with existing benefits under the GI Bill can qualify for a monthly stipend which is paid for by the VA.
 This is in addition to the wages earned in an apprenticeship.

-These on-the-job and apprenticeship programs are available to veterans who want to learn a trade or skill through the workplace, rather than participating in a formalized classroom program.
+These on-the-job training and apprenticeship programs are available to veterans who want to learn a trade or skill through the workplace, rather than participating in a formalized classroom program.
 With these programs, veterans will usually go through a training contract period with their employer or a union.

 Following completion of the training period, the veteran receives job certification or journeyman status.